Today I think I’m turning Japanese…I really think so! (for those too young to remember and those who would like to reminisce….The Vapors – 1980).

 A Kaizen philosophy in an organisation has far reaching benefits and it is no surprise that the information security standard, , incorporates continuous improvement within its requirements.

 Applying Kaizen to one of the biggest business threats of ourage makes good sense.

 Why?
 Because a successful information security strategy relies on:

 Culture – unless it comes from the top it’s unlikely to come at all.
 Thankfully, not before time, information security is a topic making its way onto the boardroom agenda.

 Considering cyber security in isolation risks making it the sole responsibility of the IT department.
 Considering the risks to information security, both that of customers and internal information, places cyber_security”>cyber security as just one element of a subject which touches all departments and staff.

 A culture which recognises the potential impact on business continuity and considers information security within all processes, continually learning and striving to improve, is one that will be well placed to meet the constantly changing and risk landscape.

 Staff engagement – From CEO to office cleaner, education and communication are a given.
 However, rather than dull directives, Kaizen promotes participation in the process of continual improvement and this, in turn, leads to engagement and ultimately to a lower likelihood of a breach occurring.

-Measurement, improvement and evaluation – a crucial element of ISO 27001 and any good ISMS because, if we can’t measure the success or failure of our processes against our given objectives then we can’t know where or how to improve.
-Without accurate evaluation, based on facts, sound decisions can not be made.
+Measurement, improvement and evaluation – a crucial element of ISMS because, if we can’t measure the success or failure of our processes against our given objectives then we can’t know where or how to improve.
+Without accurate evaluation, based on facts, sound decisions can not be made.and any good

 The struggle for many organisations will be how to implement an information security strategy that becomes embedded in their culture, with a plan and practical processes that don’t require a huge investment in management resource.